Emerging Leader 2008 - 2009

 Lidia was President of the Lakes Entrance Basketball Association for three years, school council member of the Nowa Nowa Primary School, a Steering Committee Member for Indigenous Administrators, a member of Community of Practice, a member of the Institute of Public Administration Australia (Victoria), and a Project Manager with the East Gippsland Shire Council where she addressed disadvantage in Lakes Entrance through the Advancing Country Towns Project.

-In November 2017 Lidia has become the first Indigenous women elected to the Victorian Parliament.
+In November 2017 Lidia became the first Indigenous women elected to the Victorian Parliament.
 When she stood in the Victorian House of Assembly to deliver her maiden speech she became the first Aboriginal and Torres Strait Islander woman to do so in the building’s 161-year history.

 ted to the Victorian Parliament.